 - a final series of common exams

-- four final exams.
+- four final exams

-- The exam encourages regular work by pupils during the 11th and 12th grade years, so that they can broaden the disciplines that fuel their project to continue with their studies.
+- The exam encourages regular work by pupils during the 11th and 12th grade years, so they can broaden the disciplines that fuel their project to continue with their studies.
 Click here for more information.

 At Awty, all students in the French program prepare for the Baccalauréat Général.
 They have the opportunity to choose to take the Option Internationale du Baccalauréat (OIB) section Américaine, which emphasizes their French-American bilingualism.
 The following infographic shows the differences between the regular Baccalaureat general, and the Option Internationale du Baccalauréat.